-Draft Day Expectations: A Historical Look at Magic Draft Success /Revised Edition/
+Draft Day Expectations: A Historical Look at Magic Draft Success /’14 Revised Edition/

-*This is an updated post that was originally published on June 22, 2010.*
+*This is an annually updated post that was originally published on June 22, 2010.*

 Ask any Magic fan about the NBA draft and you’ll likely get a negative response.
 “Fran Vazquez!
 Fran Vazquez!“, the villagers yell.
 Fair or not, the Magic certainly haven’t had the consistent success that fans beg for.
 However when you look closer, the overall team’s draft history in relation to the league average, is about par for the course.

-Pat Williams and his amazing lottery luck, is where Orlando has been the most successful.
+Pat Williams and his amazing lottery luck is where Orlando has been the most successful, despite his lack of luck in this year’s bounce.
 The ping-pong balls have fallen the team’s way three times during the franchise’s history.
 While winning the lottery is definitely a noteworthy feat, having the number one overall pick isn’t always a guarantee of success.
 Since the Magic joined the NBA in 1989, only 8-9 of the number one overall draft picks have achieved superstar level status.
-The magic have had the number one overall pick three times, and they turned that into Shaq, Penny (via draft day swap), and Dwight Howard.
+The Magic have had the number one overall pick three times, and they turned that into Shaq, Penny (via draft day swap), and Dwight Howard.
 All have been franchise changers in a GOOD way, not in a Kwame Brown way.
 Those three players have formed the cornerstone of the franchise for the majority of its existence and were the key to both Finals trips.
 When the picks have mattered the most, they’ve made them count.

 After the jump, we’ll take a closer look at the Magic draft success and what your expectations should be.